isomerpages/mci-corp/media-centre/speeches/_posts/2024-03-01-post-Speech by Minister Josephine Teo at the Committee of Supply Debate 2024.md

 </li>
 <li>
 <p>First, we will enhance our regulatory levers.
 The upcoming amendments
-to the Cybersecurity Act will raise the cybersecurity of foundational digital infrastructure and other systems as well as entities, beyond the Critical Information Infrastructure it covers today.</p>
+to the <strong>Cybersecurity Act </strong>will raise the cybersecurity of foundational digital infrastructure and other systems as well as entities, beyond the Critical Information Infrastructure it covers today.</p>
 <p></p>
 </li>
 <li>